jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-one.md

 type DBResult = Result<Option<String>, io::Error>;
 ```

-Using just the rust standard library we have defined a trait that we can implement to store and retrieve our data.
+Using just the Rust standard library we have defined a trait that we can implement to store and retrieve our data.
 We
-also defined an `iter` method and using the rust convention we use a struct to hold the state of the iterator and
+also defined an `iter` method and using the Rust convention we use a struct to hold the state of the iterator and
 implement the `Iterator` trait so we can do simple `for (key, value) in db` syntax in the main file.
 We also defined a
 `DBResult` type for our methods so they will all return an optional string or an io error when they are called.